tskj/typescript-delimited-continuation/README.md

 ```

 The way this works is that promises essentially capture a continuation because of the way the async/await syntax works, and using this we can devise a simple api to call it directly, like we do in the shift function.
 Check out the implementation for some comments and more details.

+Note this only works if your computations inside reset are pure!
+Only pure functions, no side effects or you'll suffer the consequences!